jn89b/UTM/utm/docs/to_do.md

 - [x] See if I can add the hiearchial path planning to UAS

 # To do 02/21/2022
-- [] Set up USS Path Planning Service
+- [x] Set up USS Path Planning Service
-    - [] add uav start location and goal location into reservation table
+    - [x] add uav start location and goal location into reservation table
-    - [] When I begin a path remove the uav's start and goal location from the reservation table
+    - [x] When I begin a path remove the uav's start and goal location from the reservation table
-    - [] Begin path planning
+    - [x] Begin path planning
-    - [] Once path is update the reservation table and add this into the reservation collection
+    - [x] Once path is update the reservation table and add this into the reservation collection
-    - [] if uav has arrived then we remove it
+    - [x] if uav has arrived then we remove it

 # How to set mongodb
 -  sudo mongod --dbpath /data/db

+# To do 02/25/2022 '
+- [] Spawn waypoints for UAS
+- [] Allow multiple port connections for Airsim API